Lincoln Elementary

 Meet Lincoln's Community School Director, Liz Nies

-Liz is an Erie native with a passion for community building, family engagement and advocating for social and economic justice.
-She attended John Carroll University where she received a bachelor's degree in sociology, with minors in political science and peace, justice and human rights.
-Liz returned to Erie to obtain her masters degree in social work and recently became a licensed social worker in the state of Pennsylvania.
-Liz has worked part-time with the Community School Model at Edison Elementary for several years and has also served as a trauma case manager, working with families and children open with OCY in the Erie area.
-Liz is a strong believer in positive transformation that can occur when a holistic approach is used to support children's education, and she cannot wait to be part of Lincoln's mission!
+Liz previously worked part-time with the Community School Model at Edison Elementary and has also served as a trauma case manager, working with families and children involved with the Office of Children and Youth in the Erie area.
+She is a strong believer in the positive transformation that can occur when a holistic approach is used to support children’s education.

 liz nies lincoln csd